 When you’re making a list of skills for your resume or cover letter, you might be questioning which skills to include.
 It’s important to include both technical skills, tangible hard skills that are knowledge or experience-based, and soft skills, personality traits that may help you execute your job.

-Technical skills run the gamut depending on the industry.
+Technical skills run the gamut depending on the industry, from software skills to driving a car.
 Even if your job prospects don’t necessarily demand specific technical skills, it’s important to include potentially relevant technical skills on your resume.

 Below are just a few examples of technical skills.